ovh/utask/README.md

 }
 ```

+`Exec` function returns 3 values:
+- `output`: an object representing the output of the plugin, that will be usable as `{{.step.xxx.output}}` in the templating engine.
+- `metadata`: an object representing the metadata of the plugin, that will be usable as `{{.step.xxx.metadata}}` in the templating engine.
+- `err`: an error if the execution of the plugin failed. uTask is based on `github.com/juju/errors` package to determine if the returned error is a `CLIENT_ERROR` or a `SERVER_ERROR`.

+__Warning: `output` and `metadata` should not be named structures but plain map.
+Otherwise, you might encounter some inconsistencies in templating as keys could be different before and after marshalling in database.__

 ### Init Plugins

 Init plugins allow you to customize your instance of µtask by giving you access to its underlying configuration store and its API server.